 The arts and crafts movement might be based in natural materials, handmade elements, and simple silhouettes, but, since it's a design philosophy, you can really incorporate it into your bathroom however you please.
 (It's that enduring versatility that makes it a popular choice for Victorian homes and contemporary spaces alike.)
 So, where to begin?
 To help spark inspiration, we're breaking down the 14 bathroom ideas that excel in arts and crafts style, plus how to get the look in your own space.

 1. Opt for brass hardware.

-Nina Farmer Interiors adds a hint of luxury and glam to this arts and crafts bathroom thanks to brass hardware that acts as the jewelry of this space.
-To bring the look into your personal sanctuary, add depth and contrast with a dark painted vanity cabinet and colored subway tile, rather than traditional white.
+Nina Farmer Interiors adds a hint of luxury and glam to this arts and crafts bathroom with brass hardware that acts as the jewelry of the space.
+If you're doing a makeover of your bathroom hardware, keep thing consistent by sticking with one finish for your cabinetry, shower, and sink faucet.
+To bring the look into your personal sanctuary, add depth and contrast with a dark painted vanity cabinet, colored subway tile, and marble countertops.

 2. Juxtapose modern amenities with traditional beadboard.

 The painted beadboard in this arts and crafts bathroom designed by 2LG Studio perfectly tempers the modern freestanding tub, allowing the space to feel true to its traditional roots without feeling dated.
 Pro tip: Paint your beadboard in a contrasting color to further emphasize the architectural detail.
 The medium blue used here makes a statement while leaning into the bathroom's unapologetically chill vibes.

 Get the look: Clare Good Jeans